 Use Area Rugs to Protect Flooring

 Protect neutral carpet from spills with a strategically positioned area rug.
-This large black-and-white stripe rug hides stains and can be replaced with time.
+Patterned rugs like this large black-and-white stripe rug hide stains and can be replaced with time.
 Indoor/outdoor rugs and natural material rugs like jute and sisal are also great stain-resistant options.

 Opt for a Statement Ceiling

 Worried about investing in statement furniture when you still have young kids?
 Instead, focus on the ceiling.
 This home in Barcelona, Spain, has a stunning exposed brick roof that draws the gaze skyward.

 Have a little fun with your family room design by incorporating whimsical yet stylish elements, like in this French family home.
 A few ideas to get you started: creative DIY light fixtures, bright patterned textiles, colorful furniture, and homemade art.

 Choose Furniture with Curved Lines

 Family-friendly furniture can be stylish, too.
 Opt for sofas and accent chairs with curved lines and in soft fabrics.
 Tables with rounded edges also reduce the number of sharp corners, like in this plush Brooklyn Heights family room.

 Get Creative With Poufs